CourseMaterial/FutureSystems/docs/source/cm-preparation.rst

     cm "cloud select india"

-.. note: this is a bit unintuitive and shold probably be done with
+.. note: this is a bit unintuitive and should probably be done with

 Also, new command is available: